LujaChitrakar/chipin-app/app-new/README.md

 ## Support

-For help or questions: support@chippin.app
+For help or questions: chipinsolana@gmail.com